Physics and Star Wars: Hyperspace travel

 The hyperspace travel in the Star Wars franchise requires two elements, light speed travel and hyperspace.
 Ships in the Star Wars Universe have engines capable of propelling them to the speed of light.
 However, current physical theory states that it is impossible for any physical object to attain that speed, as long as the object has a non-zero mass, because an infinite amount of energy would be required to accelerate the mass to such a speed — a logical impossibility in our universe.
 Moreover, even if one were traveling at light speed, it would still take thousands of years to travel even a moderately sized galaxy.
 It is for these reasons that Star Wars space vessels use a "hyperdrive".

 This is explained by having the ships warp to another "dimension", presumably a brane universe with different physical laws.
 Gravity supposedly reaches between branes.
 In Star Wars, gravity in real spaces forms gravitational "mass shadows" in hyperspace.
 Hyperspace in Star Wars is unrelated to the presumed space between universal "bubbles" in real life physics.

-Hyperspace travel has also been noted to have some form of air resistance, as seen in Season 7 Episode 6 of Star Wars: the Clone Wars.
+Hyperspace travel has also been noted to have some form of air resistance, as seen in "Deal No Deal", an episode of the Star Wars: the Clone Wars TV series.
 Trace Martez – smuggler and friend of Ahsoka Tano – apologises for flight turbulence on her heavily modified Nebula-class freighter, nicknamed the "Silver Angel", having "left the air brakes on".
 This would be normal, if Martez was encountering air resistance in the atmosphere of Coruscant - the planet she had just left.
 However, she only encountered turbulence once she entered hyperspace, which suggests that hyperspace has some form of gaseous atmosphere, for lack of a better term.